 Amazon Prime began as a next-day delivery service.
 Customers could pay a fixed fee for a year of unlimited next day deliveries on qualifying purchases from the store.
 It has rapidly become much more than that, adding TV and music streaming services that rival Netflix and Spotify among a whole host other features (all of which you can read about here).

-However, if you’re not sure you’d use the additional features but are desperate to get your hands on the exclusive Prime Day deals, you can get Amazon Prime for free.
+However, if you’re not sure you’d use the additional features but are desperate to get your hands on a Lightning Deal, want to watch a particular movie that's only on Prime, or need an item to be delivered as quickly as possible, you can get Amazon Prime for free.

-If you’ve never signed up for Amazon Prime, you can take advantage of the 30 day free trial, which will cover the whole of Prime Day if you sign up now.
+If you’ve never signed up for Amazon Prime, you can take advantage of the 30 day free trial.
 You can sign up for the free trial by clicking here.

 If you are absolutely certain that you won’t want to continue with Prime beyond that 30 days, remember to cancel your membership (find out exactly how to do that here).
 Otherwise, it’ll cost you £79/$119 for a year or £7.99/$12.99 per month.